Logan Square Restaurants

 2957 W. Diversey Ave., Logan Square

 We don’t come across perfectly executed Macanese cuisine every day, but co-owners Abraham Conlon and Adrienne Lo have a deep understanding of the complex fusion of Portuguese, Chinese, and Indian flavors.
 From curries, to the crowd-favorite Piri Piri chicken, to the signature Fat Rice, everything on the menu is served family style out of a bustling open kitchen.
-Getting in is not easy, but the just-launched weekday lunch service promises to relieve some of the pressure.
+Getting in for dinner is not easy, but they have lunch service now, too.

 Longman & Eagle

 This is another great Chicago gastropub that has pretty impressive and rarified food and drinks.
 There are also a few very affordable and sleekly decorated guestrooms, featuring the work of some great American craftsmen and designers, just upstairs.